geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 I know article was a _tour de force_ through the method of nonlinear least squares fitting from the ground up.
-I hope that seeing it like this helps others (as it helped me) to demystify and understand the method itself, but especially the statistical analysis of the parameters and the best fit model.
-This part is often overlooked.
+I hope that seeing it like this helps others (as it helped me) to demystify and understand the method and especially the statistical analysis of the parameters and the best fit model.
+The latter part is often overlooked.
 If your usecase is not covered by this article, I hope that you'll find the tools here to modify the calculations according to your needs.
-And finally, if you find errors please let me know via mail or by commenting below.
+And finally, if you find errors please reach out via mail or by commenting below.

 # References
 (Noc06) J Nocedal & SJ Wright: "Numerical Optimization", Springer, 2nd ed, 2006